Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 If you are charging a fee above this amount, you will need to apply to have an Approved Solihull Approach Training Delivery Arrangement.
 Please contact the Solihull Approach office for details Tel: 0121 296 4448 or email: solihull.approach@uhb.nhs.uk.

-All these different systems are covered by this Code of Practice.
-You will need to register for the training with us, not exceed the optimal numbers of delegates etc.
+This Code of Practice covers all these different systems.
+You will need to register for the training with us, not exceed the optimal number of delegates, etc.

-If you are employed to arrange the rollout of the Solihull Approach in an area please let us know as we are interested to track activity around the UK.
-You will need to ensure that the area follows the Code of Practice as detailed in this document.
+If you are employed to arrange the rollout of the Solihull Approach in an area, please let us know.
+We are interested in tracking activity around the UK.
+You will need to ensure that the area follows the Code of Practice, as detailed in this document.

 We do not generally support individual private trainers or commercial training companies to deliver the Solihull Approach.